leowmjw/go-enterprise/internal/batch/SCENARIO.md

   Sub-scenario 2b:

     - Call a dummy endpoint where there is incorrect auth; so 401 about 20% of time, but otherwise will return a result

+## HTTP Batch Scenario

+A special scenario that demonstrates batch HTTP requests using the uv command-line utility:

+  HTTP Batch Scenario:

+    - Executes 10 HTTP GET requests to various websites using the uv command
+    - Records the response from each request in the workflow result
+    - Demonstrates the ability to execute external commands and process their outputs
+    - Can be triggered by setting the ExecutorCmd to "uv" and APIFunction to "http_batch"
+    - No script path is needed for this special scenario